ukaea/parallel-preprocessor/docker/Readme.md

 See  https://medium.com/@l10nn/running-x11-applications-with-docker-75133178d090

 ### 3. SSH remote shell

+SSH login is enabled by topping up the image with another thin layer, defined in `Dockerfile_ssh`

-SSH has also X11 forwarding turned on
+SSH has also X11 forwarding turned on after start the docker container:
 `docker run --rm -p 2222:22 -p 8888:8888  -e GRANT_SUDO=yes  --user root  -it ppp_openmc_ssh bash ` then start the ssh server by `sudo service ssh start `

 This argument `-p 2222:22` map container's port 22 to host 2222 port.